CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 If the figshare add-on contains only public figshare files, they will be copied and included in the registration.

 Copies of the most recent version of Amazon S3 files are archived in registrations.

+.. todo:: what about Dataverse? was failing when tested.